ibm-cloud-docs/key-protect/unwrap-keys.md

 your {{site.data.keyword.cloud_notm}} data service.
 {: shortdesc}

-To learn how key wrapping helps you control the security of at-rest data in the cloud, see
+To learn how key wrapping helps you control the security of at rest data in the cloud, see
 [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).
 {: tip}